voutilad/vmm_clock/README.md

   Linux LTS kernel (e.g. 5.4)
 - provide a clocksource loadable as a module that does not require users build a complete kernel from source
+- be platform independent, i.e. work the same on Intel and AMD hosts.

 Secondary goals:
 - make the code as short and tight as possible
 - identify a means of testing clock drift

-## READ BEFORE FIRST USE!

-You absolutely need a recent -current snapshot from 28 June or more recently.
-It contains major fixes to vmd(8) that Linux guests rely on for stability when using this clocksource.
+## Prerequisites

+You'll need OpenBSD 6.8 or newer as it contains fixes I provided for race conditions in vmd(8) that cause stability problems with Linux guests.
+It is 100% required for this kernel module to work.
+If you try to use this with an older OpenBSD version, I guarantee you will have runaway vmd(8) processes or crashes.

 ## Building & Installing